BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 Since I make levels mostly for one picture, I always use `Distant` one and then move it around to tune the lighting for my needs.
-If you make actual "gameplay" level, you will also need to use `Local` for interioirs and stuff, or to adjust some parts.
+You should use `Local` for interioirs and stuff, or to adjust some specific parts.

 > A level has to have at least one `Distant` one {.is-warning}

-Each parameter in the `Sidebar` has a tooltip, so just read them.
+Not going to explain each parameter, they all have a tooltip in the `Sidebar`, just read them.
 Don't forget, that you can also change its size using `Edit shape bounds tool` (square with dots with a rhombus shaped square inside) in the tool bar

-To render them, you need to select `LightProbe` and toggle back and forth `Inifinte Capture` or `Enabled` (I haven't figure out a better way) to update the lighting; you should see the changes immediately, and then you just save your level.
+To render them, you need to select `LightProbe` and toggle forth and back `Inifinte Capture` or `Enabled` (I haven't figure out a better consistent way) to update the lighting; you should see the changes immediately, and then you just save your level.

 The difference between level with correctly rendered `LightProbes` and one with incorrectly rendered:

-Incorrect
+> Incorrect
 ![creating-a-new-level-21-light-probe-diff.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-21-light-probe-diff.webp)
+{.is-danger}

-Correct
+> Correct
 ![creating-a-new-level-21-light-probe-diff.webp](/tutorials/toolkit/creating-a-new-level/creating-a-new-level-20-light-probe-diff.webp)
+{.is-success}

 You can see that on incrorrect one, there's no indirect lighting (harsh shadows).

 > Whenever you make changes with a probe, you need to save your level in order for the `LightProbe` to save the rendered `HDRI` maps
 !!!
 If you have a lot of `LightProbes`, *EACH* `LightProbe` will render the map for *EACH* `LightingResources` in the `LightingTrigger`, so rendering will take some time !!!